web-work-tools/web-work-tools.github.io/about/index.md

 ## [InfoHub](https://infominer.id)

-This is where you can get updates regarding any of my web-sites, and a little about me.
+This is where you can get updates most of the web-sites I'm working on.

 ## [Web-work.tools](https://Web-work.tools)